knightsUCF/City-Builder-Architects-Production/GDD.md

 Players can choose different starting characters.
 Each have special abilities, or start with a different resource amount for major replayability.
 Since these will be just mathematical operations, and we can just call the player "Entrepreneur", or whatever, we don't necessarily need any extra graphics for the first version.
 Each of these will give some sort of bonus ugprade.
 Perhaps when we are selecting the different abilities we could have a vector icon, stylish, for each of the different "starting factions".
 This could be on a black background, and the icons could really pop.
 Also color code this part.
 Make sure the icons and the black are part of some sort of color scheme.

+When beginning have to only build along a road, or within some sort of required radius, that way there is some order.

 On OffPlanet Trading Company

 "This game is an economic masterpiece